Smile (The Beach Boys album): Background

-In the mid-1960s, Beach Boys leader Brian Wilson expanded his band's music style by evolving from traditional rock conventions to progressive experimentation, pioneering a trajectory for rock groups later emulated by numerous bands associated with the 1964 British Invasion.
-By 1965, his acclaim as a producer and composer positioned the Beach Boys as the Beatles' foremost rivals in both artistic innovation and commercial reach.
-Having withdrawn from concert tours, he had distanced himself from his bandmates and began networking further within the Los Angeles music scene while increasingly using drugs such as marijuana, LSD (or "acid"), and Desbutal.
+By the end of 1965, having withdrawn from concert tours, Wilson had distanced himself from his bandmates and networked further within the Los Angeles music scene while increasingly using drugs such as marijuana, LSD (or "acid"), and Desbutal.
 (Note: According to his then-wife Marilyn, Wilson's new friends "had the gift of gab [...]
 All of a sudden [Brian] was in Hollywood—these people talk a language that was fascinating to him.
 Anybody that was different and talked cosmic or whatever [...] he liked it.")
-He forged a close relationship with Loren Schwartz, an aspiring talent agent, who supervised his first LSD trip and introduced him to college-favored literature, including The Little Prince, poetry by Kahlil Gibran, works by Hermann Hesse, and texts by Krishna.
-On his first LSD experience, Wilson described the event as "very religious" and claimed to have perceived God.
+He forged a close relationship with Loren Schwartz, an aspiring talent agent, and sought to make the Beach Boys' eleventh studio album, Pet Sounds, a clear departure from previous releases.
+(Note: Schwarts supervised Wilson's first LSD trip and introduced him to college-favored literature, including The Little Prince, poetry by Kahlil Gibran, works by Hermann Hesse, and texts by Krishna.
+On his first LSD experience, Wilson described the event as "very religious" and claimed to have perceived God.)
+He opted not to work with his usual lyricist, bandmate Mike Love, and instead collaborated mainly with jingle writer Tony Asher, at Schwartz's recommendation.
+In December of that year, Byrds member David Crosby introduced Wilson to Van Dyke Parks, a songwriter, arranger, session musician, and former child actor who had relocated to Los Angeles in the early 1960s to play in local folk revival scenes.